jsfehler/renpy-encyclopaedia/docs/user_guide/01-getting-started/01-install.rst

 Using Pip
 ---------

-As of version `3.0` the renpy-encyclopaedia project can be installed using pip.
+As of version `3.0` the renpy-encyclopaedia project can be installed using `pip <https://pip.pypa.io/en/stable/>`_.

 .. warning::
-  Although it uses many parts of the Python ecosystem, renpy-encyclopaedia is not a stand-alone package and will not work outside of a Ren'Py project.
+  Although it uses many parts of the Python ecosystem, renpy-encyclopaedia is **not** a stand-alone python package and is not designed to work outside of a Ren'Py project.

 From the console, navigate into your project's directory and run the following command:

 .. code-block:: console

-    pip install --no-compile --target game git+https://github.com/jsfehler/renpy-encyclopaedia.git@3.0#egg=renpy-encyclopaedia
+    pip install --no-compile --target game git+https://github.com/jsfehler/renpy-encyclopaedia.git@3.0.1#egg=renpy-encyclopaedia

+The target directory can be anywhere inside `game/`.
+Ren'Py is able to detect any valid code inside your project.

 Manual
 ------

 1. Download the latest release at: https://github.com/jsfehler/renpy-encyclopaedia/releases
-2. Place the `encyclopaedia` folder into your project's `game` directory.
+2. Place the `encyclopaedia` folder inside your project's `game` directory.

 Compatibility With Ren'Py
 -------------------------